March 19 @ 8:00 AM - 9:00 PM PDT

-Event Highlights:
+Event Details:

 In unraveling the mystery behind why Hindu festivals are observed on varying days in Abbotsford, BC, Canada, we delve into the intricate realm of Vedic timekeeping and cultural traditions.
 Unlike the standardized Gregorian calendar, deeply rooted in Western tradition, the Vedic concept of time operates on a fundamentally different paradigm, with the passage of a day marked by the celestial event of sunrise rather than the stroke of midnight.